“Begin with the end in mind” (Stephen Covey) is to say, “Think first what could go wrong.”

 9 Types of risks in project management

-Arguably, the biggest indicator for the risk likely occurring is whenever your project has something “new” in it.
+Arguably, the biggest indicator of the risk likely occurring is whenever your project has something “new” in it.
 For example, a “new supplier” for safety goggles; “new processes” according to which employees will carry out their work; “new technologies” that the higher-ups want to introduce; a “new software developer” the company wants to hire for the current project.

 Of course, there are many types of risks to consider when assessing your project.
 These could be: